ssonkiya/ssonkiya.github.io/_posts/2016-7-26-Creating-My-First-R-Package-Part-1.md

+As I mentioned in my [previous post](https://robinsones.github.io/Introduction/), I was fortunate to enter graduate school with a few years of programming experience in R. I learned R exclusively through my Statistics classes; while I took the graduate-level psychology statistics course at Rice and was a research assistant in multiple departments, all used SPSS.

+As this discrepancy suggests, the social sciences are often lagging behind in teaching and using open-source software.
+Fortunately, there is some effort to change this.
+The PhD director at INSEAD recently sent out an email expressing his delight that students were becoming increasingly interested in learning how to do computer programming.
+He announced that new students in future years would be asked to spend their summer before joining INSEAD learning basic programming, although it would not become an admission requirement.

 A summary of my experience with STATA in graduate school:

 * Googling my problems and being directed to [old](http://www.stata.com/statalist/archive/2010-04/msg01673.html) [listserv](http://www.stata.com/statalist/archive/2009-04/msg00976.html) [posts](http://www.stata.com/statalist/archive/2007-09/msg00099.html) insead of the [beautiful](http://stackoverflow.com/questions/20987295/rename-multiple-columns-by-names) [Stack Overflow](http://stackoverflow.com/questions/12357592/efficient-multiplication-of-columns-in-a-data-frame) [answers](http://stackoverflow.com/questions/4203442/for-loop-vs-while-loop-in-r) I had been spoiled with when using R.